Siddarth24n/App-review-analysis/README.md

 ## Tableau Dashboard
 The cleaned data (cleaned_reviews.csv) was used to create an interactive Tableau dashboard.
 Link to Tableau Public Dashboard

+## Sentiment Analysis
+The heart of this project lies in applying Natural Language Processing (NLP) to perform sentiment classification on app reviews.
+We used the TextBlob library to classify each review into positive, negative, or neutral categories based on polarity scores.

+Key steps:

+Preprocessed and cleaned the raw text to remove noise such as stopwords, special characters, and HTML tags.

+Tokenized and lemmatized the review text to normalize linguistic patterns.

+Applied sentiment scoring using TextBlob, which assigns polarity values between -1 (negative) to +1 (positive).

+Mapped polarity scores into sentiment classes to quantify user emotions across the dataset.

+Aggregated sentiment distributions by app category, rating, and time to identify broader patterns.

+This sentiment analysis enables businesses to monitor user perception in real-time and make data-informed product decisions.

 ## Key Insights